 The top national park in Tennessee is the most popular destination in the National Park Service, receiving 12.5 million visitors annually.
 Great Smoky Mountains National Park is less than a day's drive from more than 60 percent of the U.S. population, but it wins the popularity contest for other reasons.
 Visitors from all over North America and the world flock to this densely forested and rugged landscape.
 They've admired photos of the park's mountaintops permeated by a hazy blue mist and want to see it for themselves.

 The park features 522,427 acres of accessible wilderness and Clingmans Dome–the highest peak in the state at 6,500 feet.
-You can hike 900 miles on diverse trails, appreciate wildlife and 1,400 species of flowering plants.
+You can hike 900 miles on diverse trails (including several of the best hiking trails near Gatlinburg) and appreciate wildlife and 1,400 species of flowering plants.
 Head into the bush on a mountain bike or horse, camp in one of four campgrounds, and fish in a different river or stream every day of the week.